awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-guardduty.md

 # Amazon GuardDuty and AWS Organizations<a name="services-that-can-integrate-guardduty"></a>

 Amazon GuardDuty is a continuous security monitoring service that analyzes and processes a variety data sources, using threat intelligence feeds and machine learning to identify unexpected and potentially unauthorized and malicious activity within your AWS environment\.
-This can include issues like escalations of privileges, uses of exposed credentials, or communication with malicious IP addresses, URLs, or domains\.
+This can include issues like escalations of privileges, uses of exposed credentials, communication with malicious IP addresses, URLs, or domains, or presence of malware on your Amazon Elastic Compute Cloud instances and container workloads\.

 You can help simplify management of GuardDuty by using Organizations to manage GuardDuty across all of the accounts in your organization\.

-For more information, see [Managing GuardDuty accounts with AWS Organizations](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_organizations.htm) in the *Amazon GuardDuty User Guide*
+For more information, see [Managing GuardDuty accounts with AWS Organizations](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_organizations.html) in the *Amazon GuardDuty User Guide*

 Use the following information to help you integrate Amazon GuardDuty with AWS Organizations\.